In the beginning, there was the empty set

 With that, we have some foundations to build on.

 Minimal requirements for building up natural numbers were defined in the 19th century by Giuseppe Peano.
-He presented that to the define numbers we need 2 things:
+He presented that to define numbers we need 2 things:

-• something that will serve as a 00,
+• something that will serve as 00,

 • something that will return a value n+1n+1 when we pass it nn - a successor function or succsucc.